Traces for factorization homology in dimension 1: Introduction

 {

 } Here, the central identification cyclically reassociates the iterated tensor product, which is thereafter naturally indexed by the \bit{Poincar\'e dual} of $(D\rm~of~ \SS^1)$ which is the result of exchanging the $0$- and $1$-dimensional strata of $D$.
+This functor~(\ref{e34}) is evidently $\TT$-invariant, thusly extending to the $\TT$-coinvariants: